rerun-io/rerun/docs/content/getting-started/data-in.md

 order: 3
 ---

-This section talks about how to get data out of your application into the Rerun.
+This section talks about how to get data out of your application into Rerun.

 * Streaming data from your code
     * [C++](./data-in/streaming/cpp.md)